 - ET 100 Basic Electricity.
-An introductory course to the theory and application of electronic components.
+An introductory course to the theory and application of electrical/electronic components.
 Circuit analysis covers simple resistive networks through complex RLC circuits.
 Three lecture and two laboratory periods per week.
 Four semester hours. - ET 101 Introduction to Electronics.
 An overview of the electronics industry which familiarizes incoming students with the role of the electronics technician.
 Also introduces testing, system function, safety, and fabrication practices.
-Two lecture and three laboratory periods per week.
-Three semester hours.
+One lecture and two laboratory periods per week.
+Two semester hours.

-- ET 110 Electron Theory.
-This course develops vacuum tube and semiconductor theory and application of such devices to power supplies, amplifiers, and oscillators.
+- ET 1110 Electron Theory.
+A detailed coverage of vacuum tube theory and application to power supplies, amplifiers, and oscillators.
+Includes an introduction to semiconductor devices.
 Three lecture and two laboratory periods per week.
 Prerequisite: ET 100.
 Four semester hours. - ET 111 Digital Electronics I. An introduction to number systems, codes, boolean algebra, maping and gating circuits.
 Basic programming and use of programmable calculators is included.
 Prerequisite: ET 100.
-Three semester hours.
-Two hours lecture, two hours laboratory per week. - ET 200 Semiconductors I. This course covers the theory and application of bipolar transistors, UJT, SCR, JFET, MOSFET, and other semiconductor devices.
+Two semester hours. - ET 200 Semiconductors I. This course covers the theory and application of bipolar transistors, UJT, SCR, JFET, MOSFET, and other semiconductor devices.
 Three lecture and two laboratory periods per week.
-Prerequisite ET 100.
-Four semester hours. - ET 201 System I. An introduction to systems theory utilizing block assembly in the study of communication circuits and systems.
-AM, FM, SSB and TV receivers and transmitters are covered.
+Prerequisite ET 110.
+Four semester hours. - ET 201 Systems I. An introduction to systems theory utilizing block assembly in the study of communication circuits and systems.
+AM, FM, SSB, and TV receivers and transmitters are covered.
 Three lecture and two laboratory periods per week.
 Prerequisite: ET 110.
 Four semester hours. - ET 202 Digital Electronics II.
-A continuation of ET 111 covering: counters, registers, memory, I/O devices, D/A conversion, microprocessors, computers, and programming.
+A continuation of ET 111 covering: counters, registers, memory I/O devices, computer languages, D/A and A/D conversion, and digital systems.
 Three lecture and two laboratory periods per week.
 Prerequisite: ET 111.
 Four semester hours. - ET 210 Semiconductors II.
 A continuation of ET 200.
-This course covers linear and digital Integrated Circuit theory and application.
+This course covers linear and digital IC theory and application.
 Prerequisite: ET 200.
 Two lecture and two laboratory periods per week.
 Three semester hours. - ET 211 Systems II.
 A continuation of ET 201.
-This course presents a survey of specialized systems used in marine, airborne and land based applications along with FCC regulations governing operation of such systems.
-Three hours lecture, two hours laboratory.
-Three semester hours. - ET 212 Industrial Instrumentation and Control.
+This course presents a survey of specialized systems used in marine, airborne and land based applications along with FCC regulations governing operation of such systems. - ET 212 Industrial Instrumentation and Control.
 A study of the transducers, analyzing and controlling equipment, and recording devices used in automation, testing and quality control in industry.
 Prerequisite: ET 200 and ET 201.
-Four semester hours.
-Three hours lecture and two hours laboratory per week. - ET 213 FCC License Preparation.
-An indepth study of communications theory, practices and laws, designed to prepare students for first or second class radio telephone license.
+Three semester hours. - ET 213 FCC License Preparation.
+An indepth review and study of communications theory, practices and laws, designed to prepare students for first or second class radio telephone license.
 Prerequisite: ET 201.
-Four semester hours.
-Three hours lecture and two hours laboratory per week.
+Three semester hours.